chocolatey/choco-quickstart-scripts/CONTRIBUTING.md

 Test your changes before raising a Pull Request to merge your changes.
 In order to set things up for testing do the following:

 1. Set `$env:CHOCO_QSG_DEVELOP = $true`
-1. The very step of the Guide should be ammended to fetch from the `develop` branch:
+1. The first step of the Guide will need amended to fetch from the `develop` branch:

 ```powershell
 Set-ExecutionPolicy Bypass -Scope Process -Force